This is part of “A Thobe Story” Project by the Naqsh Collective in collaboration with 81 Designs.

-After carving modern interpretations of traditional Palestinian embroidery into untraditional mediums, the Naqsh Collective founded by two sisters; Nisreen, and Nermeen Abu Dail, had them re-translating the art produced in their earlier projects into the soft material of textiles, fashioning them into thobes (also spelt thawb or tobe).
+After carving modern interpretations of traditional Palestinian embroidery into untraditional mediums, the Naqsh Collective founded by two sisters; Nisreen, Nermeen Abu Dail, it had them re-translating the art produced in their earlier projects into the soft material of textiles, fashioning them into thobes (also spelt Thawb or Tobe).
 The resulting dresses preserved the traditional cuts, specifically those found in Beit Dajan, a village in the Nablus district of Palestine located in the Central Highlands of the West Bank.

 The artisans employed by 81 Designs were often confused by the untraditional motifs and materials shared by Naqsh Collective, the result of this collaboration was a limited number of spectacular hand-embroidered thawbs.
 These dresses are not to be worn, they are pieces of art that in their very production, are adding to and enriching the heritage and craft legacy of Palestinian embroidery.

 The resulting series of art installations such as: ‘The Wait’, ‘Leap of Faith’, and ‘So She Left’, cover three Palestinian cities; ‘Akka, Jafa (Yafa), and Gaza (Ghaza).
 They tell of the memories lost and memories never formed by many Palestinians who have to conjure up images of their homeland in their minds-eye, basing them on the stories shared through their forefathers down the years.

 The dresses were first displayed as an art installation at Art Abu Dhabi in Manarat Al Saadiyat in November 2020.

 Following their guest appearance on the webinar, in 2021, the Abudail sisters donated ‘The Wait’ one of the dresses from ‘The Thobe Project’ to the Zay Initiative’s Collection.